TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 - "Marker" refers to an event that specifies a phrase or modifier.
 - "Text event" refers to any meta event of type `0x01` through `0x0F`.

+### Audio Files

+.mid doesn't have any way of naming specific audio files to be loaded for specific tracks.
+Instead, it uses the reserved file names listed [here](../Audio%20Files.md).

 ### Track Names

 Tracks are identified by their track name meta event, which is the first event of each track.